Laviska Shenault Jr. Player Prop Bets for NFL Week 12 | Jacksonville vs. Atlanta 11/28/2021

 Matchup vs. Atlanta

-- The Falcons have the NFL's 13th-ranked pass defense this season, allowing 251.4 yards per game through the air.
+- The 251.4 passing yards the Falcons give up per game makes them the NFL's 13th-ranked pass defense this season.

-- At 2.0 passing TDs allowed per game, the Falcons defense is ranked 27th in the league.
+- The Falcons' defense is 27th in the league, conceding 2.0 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the 49ers, Shenault was targeted five times, totaling 50 yards on five receptions.
+- Against the 49ers last week, Shenault was targeted five times and totaled 50 yards on five receptions.

+- Shenault has contributed with 89 yards on 12 grabs in his last three games.
+He was targeted 17 times and put up 29.7 receiving yards per game.

 Shenault's Jacksonville Teammates